InceptionTime: Finding AlexNet for Time Series Classification

 Unlike the experiments on the simulated dataset, we did not manage to improve the network's performance by simply increasing its depth.
 This may be due to many reasons, however it is likely due to the fact that deeper networks need more data to achieve high generalization capabilities~\citep{lecun2015deep}, and since the UCR archive does not contain datasets with a huge number of training instances, the deeper version of \ourmethod{} was overfitting the majority of the datasets and exhibited a small insignificant decrease in performance.
-On the other hand, the shallower version of \ourmethod{} suffered from a significant decrease in accuracy (see \ourmethod{}-3 in \figurename~\ref{fig:cd-diagram-deeper-resnet}).
+On the other hand, the shallower version of \ourmethod{} suffered from a significant decrease in accuracy (see \ourmethod{}\_3 and \ourmethod{}\_1 in \figurename~\ref{fig:cd-diagram-inceptiontime-depth-with-bake-off}).
 This suggests that a shallower architecture will contain a significantly smaller RF, thus achieving lower accuracy on the overall UCR archive.

 From these experiments we can conclude that increasing the RF by adding more layers will not necessarily result in an improvement of the network's performance, particularly for datasets with a small training set.
 However, one benefit that we have observed from increasing the network's depth, is to choose an RF that is long enough to achieve good results without suffering from overfitting.